IR MENU

 Specifically, as part of our ongoing efforts to improve customer convenience and satisfaction, we added battery replacement services and vehicle inspection estimates to our online appointment system, which already included oil changes, tire replacements, and body coating services.

-As a result, the Group achieved record highs in net sales, operating profit, ordinary profit, and profit attributable to owners of parent, with the following financial position and operating results for the nine months ended December 31, 2024.
+As a result, the Group achieved record highs in net sales, gross profit, operating profit, ordinary profit, and profit attributable to owners of parent, with the following financial position and operating results for the fiscal year ended March 31, 2025.

-In the nine months ended December 31, 2024, net sales amounted to 119,149 million yen (104.9% year-on-year, or up 5,594 million yen) due to strong sales of expendable auto parts, such as tires, oil, and batteries, an increase in wage earnings, and other factors.
-Gross profit was 51,646 million yen (106.6% year-on-year, or up 3,209 million yen), reflecting a higher growth rate in wage earnings, which has a high gross profit margin.
+In the fiscal year ended March 31, 2025, net sales amounted to 154,066 million yen (105.1% year-on-year, or up 7,425 million yen) due to strong sales of expendable auto parts, such as tires, oil, and batteries, an increase in wage earnings, and other factors.
+Gross profit was 67,391 million yen (107.3% year-on-year, or up 4,564 million yen), reflecting a higher growth rate in wage earnings, which has a high gross profit margin.

 We look forward to your continued warm support and guidance.